 This is no different with transcriptionist online jobs.

-A transcriptionist takes an audio or video file and converts it to text by accurately and efficiently typing out what is heard.
+A transcriptionist takes an audio or video file and converts it to text by typing out what is heard.
 It sounds easy enough and you don’t need a degree to find work, but the job itself requires a meticulous level of skill.
 In order to be successful as a transcriptionist, you’ll need to:

 - Know how to type quickly and accurately